 Now, the GTF is in the process of reaching out to members to share preliminary thinking and receive feedback.
 No final recommendations have been reached.
 The GTF will meet again November 2018 to further draft recommendations using the member feedback they received.

-Once final recommendations are developed, from December 2018 – February 2019, the GTF will be conducting additional member outreach to ensure that members are informed and can ask questions.
+Once preliminary recommendations are developed, from December 2018 – February 2019, the GTF will be conducting additional member outreach to ensure that members are informed and can ask questions.
 A final report will be presented to the Endocrine Society Council in March 2019 for approval.